-However, if the circumstances are unusual or extraordinary, and network providers are temporarily unavailable or inaccessible, we will allow you to get covered services from an out-of-network provider at the lower innetwork cost-sharing amount by visiting an urgent care center.
 When circumstances are unusual or extraordinary, and the network providers are temporarily unavailable or inaccessible, proceed to the nearest urgent care center for immediate treatment.

-Our plan covers urgently needed services if you receive the care outside of the United States under the supplemental emergency and urgent care benefit.
+Our plan covers worldwide emergency OR urgent care services outside the United States under the following circumstances the emergency/urgent care benefit.
 See Chapter 4 for more information.